False or misleading statements by Donald Trump (second term): Drug prices

 On July 22, 2025, Trump posted to social media: "We’re gonna get the drug prices down.
 Not 30% or 40% ... we’re gonna get them down 1,000%, 600%, 500%, 1,500%."
 Reducing the price of something more than 100% would mean that the seller pays the buyer and not the other way around.
+When asked about this during a Senate Finance Committee hearing, U.S. Health and Human Services Secretary Robert F. Kennedy Jr. said: “President Trump has his own way of calculating."
+Kennedy provided the false explanation: "There’s two ways of calculating percentages.
+If you have a $600 drug, and you reduce it to $10, that’s a 600% reduction.”

 Grocery prices

 In an interview that aired on Fox News on November 10, 2025, Trump asserted that "prices are down" and that only beef and coffee prices remained high.
 University of Michigan economics professor Justin Wolfers told CNN the next day that, to the contrary, "almost every category of goods or services sees the prices rising".